IATI/IATI-Extra-Documentation/en/codelists/codelist-management.rst

 If a decision has been made to make a change to a non-embedded list the `IATI Technical Google Group <https://groups.google.com/forum/#!forum/iati-technical>`__ will be notified (within 1 working day) about the change that is to be made, and the date that the change will take effect. (usually within 7 calendar days).
 At this point people have the right to disagree.
 Discussion should take place via the `IATI Technical Google Group <https://groups.google.com/forum/#!forum/iati-technical>`__.
 Unresolved matters can be taken to the following team meeting.

 In most circumstances the decision to alter these codelists is straight forward.
 In rare cases, the team may decide to seek further clarification, or to consult further on whether or not to adopt a change.
-If so, a timetable outining the process and timescales will be issued.
+If so, a timetable outlining the process and time-scales will be issued.

 A summary of all changes to all non-emebedded codelists will be published on the IATI Standard Website.
 They can also be found via the list of commits to the GitHub repository